Blue Mound State Park

 Blue Mound State Park is a state park in Wisconsin, United States, located atop the largest hill in the southern half of the state, near the village of Blue Mounds.
 The 1153 acre park features a pair of observation towers affording views of the Wisconsin River valley and Baraboo Range to the north, the mounds, buttes, and rolling forests of the Driftless Area to the south and west, and the young glacial plains and city of Madison to the east.

 Geology

 West Blue Mound (elev.
 1719 ft), the park's namesake, rises approximately 450 ft above the Military Ridge.
 However, when viewed from several miles to the north or south, the apparent local relief can be 600 to 950 ft, as the highest point of the top of the mound sits almost exactly 1000 ft above the Wisconsin River at Arena, 10 miles to the north.
+This makes West Blue Mound the most prominent peak in the state of Wisconsin.
 The mountain, as most of the other large mounds of the Driftless Area, is an outlier of Niagara dolomitic limestone.
 It is a monadnock, having been created through centuries of erosion, with the harder dolomite being more weather-resistant than the other surrounding rock of the region.